 5 Simple & Powerful Website Animation Examples

-HootSuite and We Are Social co-published the Digital In 2020 report, which revealed the average internet user spends more than a quarter of their life online.
-That’s a world average of 6 hours and 43 minutes of internet time per day.
+HootSuite and We Are Social co-published the Digital In 2020 report, which revealed that the average internet user spends more than a quarter of their life online.
+That’s a global average of 6 hours and 43 minutes of internet time per day.

-Considering all the time people spend online, it’s the job of marketers, web developers, designers and UX professionals to create websites that are engaging and easy to use.
+Considering all the time people spend online, it’s our job as marketers, web developers, designers and UX professionals to create engaging and easy-to-use websites.

 Micro-animations, also called micro-interactions, are visual changes that occur when a user mouses over, scrolls past or clicks on specific elements.
-These include text color changes, button animations and pop-ups.
+These minor website animation effects include text color changes, button animations and pop-ups.

 We’re going to show how five of the top micro-animations can create a great experience, guide people deeper into your website and make users want to come back.